-Your academic adviser is your personal guide to SCS who will help you throughout your studies at Tulane.
-Your adviser will consult on course selection, evaluate transfer credits, and – when the time comes – certify that you've earned a Tulane degree.
+Your academic advisor is your personal guide to SCS who will help you throughout your studies at Tulane.
+Your advisor will consult on course selection, evaluate transfer credits, and – when the time comes – certify that you've earned a Tulane degree.

-Advisers are available by appointment; most welcome walk-ins during busy times.
-You should see your adviser before registering for the first time as well as continuing to seek advice on academic issues throughout the semester.
-Advisers are problem-solvers who bring their experience with working adults in an academic setting to bear to help you.
+Advisors are available by appointment; most welcome walk-ins during busy times.
+You should see your advisor before registering for the first time as well as continuing to seek advice on academic issues throughout the semester.
+Advisors are problem-solvers who bring their experience to help working adults in an academic setting.

-To talk to an adviser about your college plans, follow the instructions below.
+To talk to an advisor about your college plans, follow the instructions below.

 Part-time students majoring in SCS programs are advised by their program directors: